 Support for Resident and Community Associations

-We'll help you through each step of setting up and establishing an Association.
+We'll help you through each step of setting up and establishing a community or Residents' Association.
 We'll also support you to find training and address issues that reflect the needs of residents in your local area.

-A 'support grant' is available to each recognised Association to help with costs such as meeting room hire, newsletters and stationery.
+A support grant is available to each recognised Association to help with costs such as meeting room hire, newsletters and stationery; contact our Communities and Equalities team for more information.